Open Forecast on weather.gov

 Open radar on weather.gov

 Open graphical forecast on weather.gov

-6 PM THIS EVENING THROUGH 6 PM FRIDAY
+6 AM THIS MORNING THROUGH 6 PM WEDNESDAY

 Low - less than 30 percent.
 Moderate - 30 to 60 percent.
 High - greater than 60 percent.

 VFR.
 But patchy ocean effect MVFR cigs and a few -SHSN may develop today after 12z over the outer Cape.

 KBOS Terminal...High confidence in TAF.

 Friday Night: Mainly VFR, with local MVFR possible.

 Saturday: MVFR/IFR conditions possible.
 Breezy.
 Chance RA, slight chance SN.

 Tonight...Northwest wind diminishes early tonight with winds 10-15 kt much of the night with potential gusts to 20 kt.
 Seas up to 5 feet on the outer waters should subside below 5 feet by morning.
 Small Craft Advisory have been ended near the shore but linger on the outer waters a while longer.